Sathiyanarayanan-M/CipherTechniques__Django/Readme.md

 ## CipherTechniques using Django

-# This website helps to Convert plaintext and vice versa
+# This website helps to Convert Plain Text to Encrypted Text and vice versa

 Cipher Techniques are listed below: